-My child does not have my permission to participate.

-of student Grade
+My child does not have my pe ermission to participate. ne of student Grade nature of parent/g guardian Date • on/daughter return this form to t want them to participate. o his/her teacher within the nex

-ure of parent/guardian Date

 Frequently Asked Questions about the YTS